Presbyopia: What Are Symptoms, Causes and Treatment Options in Columbia SC

 How is Presbyopia Diagnosed and Treated?

-Your optometrist will perform a comprehensive eye examination, which includes asking pertinent questions about your symptoms, general health, significant family history, and any medications you may be taking.
+Your eye care professional will perform a comprehensive eye examination, which includes asking pertinent questions about your symptoms, general health, significant family history, and any medications you may be taking.
 A refraction assessment will be performed.
 Your optometry examination will include a thorough examination of the eye and eye structures as well as an assessment of your vision.

 Many patients choose contact lenses to correct their presbyopia including monovision contacts.
-Your optometrist can also discuss surgical treatment options with you, as well as provide pre- and post-operative care.
+Your eye care professional can also discuss surgical treatment options with you, as well as provide pre- and post-operative care.

 Contact Us Today